The Best Lead Magnet Ideas for Interior Designers

 07. The Trends Report

 This one isn’t the most strategic idea—mostly because you will have to update it annually at minimum—but it is definitely a crowd-pleaser.
 It also gives you the opportunity to weigh in on which trends you feel are timeless and how you approach keeping your designs contemporary and enduring at the same time.
-This option also has a lot of merit for designers who specialize in rental or commercial properties, where it’s more important to address industry trends.

 Other Niche Topics